All Episodes

 I don't know.

-I know that a lot of the atheists I know, because we're compelled toward these belief systems, often atheism is the result of sort of, I guess, the emergence of scientific learning and through rational thinking, and we've thought, you know, a lot of atheists are just people who, because of their reason, maybe when they were younger they believed, but now there's enough scientific evidence for them to feel that You know, there is no God, and there is no spiritual reality, and that's okay with them.
+And we've thought, you know, a lot of atheists are just people who, because of their reason, maybe when they were younger they believed, but now there's enough scientific evidence for them to feel that, you know, there is no God and there is no spiritual reality, and that's okay with them.

-But they're also very thoughtful people, with the same manner by which they contemplate the universe rationally, they also contemplate morals rationally.
+At the same manner by which they contemplate the universe rationally, they also contemplate morals rationally.

-And they're humanistic, you know, they believe in a mutual harmony, a cooperation among individuals, and that's part of their atheism.
+You know, they believe in a mutual harmony, a cooperation among individuals, and that's part of their atheism.

-So again, it's, I couldn't really even begin to predict statistically, but I do not think that there's any higher, there's any reason to believe that the religious-minded are more moral than the non-religious.
+So again, I couldn't really even begin to predict statistically, but I do not think that there's any higher, there's any reason to believe that the religious-minded are more moral than the non-religious.

-The numbers would be interesting though, wouldn't they?
+The numbers would be interesting, though, wouldn't they?

 Sure.